davidzwfu/simple-wallet-keeper/README.md

 A simple version of a crypto wallet app such as Metamask or Coinbase.

 Generates wallets using `ethers.js` and stores them securely (encrypted) in `localStorage`.
-Private keys are encrypted with the user's supplied passcode, which is not stored.
+Private keys are encrypted with the user's supplied passcode, which is never stored.

 ## Available Scripts